GuyNkiassi/Pewlett-Hackard-Analysis/README.md

 Table Structure

 When working in Excel and Visual Basic for Applications (VBA), we're working directly with worksheets with data.
 In SQL, the same worksheets we have been exploring are organized into tables instead.
 They are similar to DataFrames in that they have headers and indexes, with data in columns and rows.
-Take a look at the following images.

 Entity Relationship Diagrams (ERDs)